camunda-community-hub/camunda-8-code-studio/README.md

 ## Exercise 1: Design the process

-You can design your own process using using the [Camunda Modeler](https://camunda.com/download/modeler/), or the Web Modeler in Camunda Cloud.
+You can design your own process using using the [Camunda Cloud Web Modeler](https://modeler.cloud.camunda.io/), or the [Camunda Modeler](https://camunda.com/download/modeler/).

 We have an example process in [bpmn/hzvprocess.bpmn](bpmn/hzvprocess.bpmn), which is described in [README_process.md](README_process.md).